Josh Jacobs Nominated for FedEx Ground Player of the Year

 Jacobs was named FedEx Ground Player of the Week twice this season (Week 12 and 13).

-In Week 12, he recorded a career high of 229 yards off the ground and was named the AFC Offensive Player of the Week following that game.
+In Week 12, he recorded 229 yards on the ground career-high, and was named the AFC Offensive Player of the Week following that game.

-Jacobs postseason accolades are starting to pile up, he earned his second career Pro Bowl, was recently named to the AP NFL All-Pro First Team, Pro Football Focus All-Pro First Team and NFLPA All-Pro First Team for the first time in his career.
+Jacobs' postseason accolades are starting to pile up, as he earned his second career Pro Bowl appearance, was recently named to the AP NFL All-Pro First Team, Pro Football Focus All-Pro First Team, and the NFLPA All-Pro First Team for the first time in his career.

 For the course of the 2022-23 NFL regular season, FedEx has been working along with the Thurgood Marshall College Fund (TMCF) to make donations of $2,000 in the name of the winning quarterback and running back ($4,000 total) to Historically Black Colleges and Universities (HBCUs) across the country.

 To celebrate the FedEx Air & Ground NFL Players of the Year, FedEx will donate $20,000 each to the HBCU choice of the winning quarterback and running back.
-Similar to the regular season donations, the $40,000 donation will help support needs-based scholarships.
+Like regular season donations, the $40,000 donation will help support needs-based scholarships.

 Voting is live through Feb.
-9 at nfl.com/fedex or via Twitter poll on the @NFL handle.
+9 HERE or via Twitter poll on the @NFL handle.
 The FedEx Air and Ground NFL Players of the Year will be announced at NFL Honors on Feb.
-9, airing on NBC, Peacock and NFL Network.
+9, airing on NBC, Peacock, and NFL Network.

-NFL Honors will be held at Symphony Hall in Phoenix, Ariz. just days before Super Bowl LVII at the Cardinals’ State Farm Stadium in nearby Glendale.
+NFL Honors will be held at Symphony Hall in Phoenix, Ariz., only days before Super Bowl LVII at the Cardinals’ State Farm Stadium in nearby Glendale.

 Please tell us your thoughts when you like our Facebook Page WHEN YOU CLICK RIGHT HERE.